gopaltmg/sudoers-users/README.md

 # sudoers-users
-To make user sudoers
-user is not sudoers
+user is not in the sudoers file